menu

 Living in St. Albans

 St. Albans is a somewhat small city located in the state of Vermont.
-With a population of 6,942 people and three associated neighborhoods, St. Albans is the 18th largest community in Vermont.
-Much of the housing stock in St. Albans was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 6,935 people and three associated neighborhoods, St. Albans is the 18th largest community in Vermont.
+St. Albans has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Being a small city, St. Albans does not have a public transit system used by locals to get to and from work.
+St. Albans is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of St. Albans citizens is a little higher than the average for US cities and towns: 24.99% of adults in St. Albans have at least a bachelor's degree.
+The overall education level of St. Albans is somewhat higher than in the average US city of 21.84%: 28.92% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in St. Albans in 2022 was $27,640, which is low income relative to Vermont, and lower middle income relative to the rest of the US.
-This equates to an annual income of $110,560 for a family of four.
+The per capita income in St. Albans in 2022 was $34,159, which is low income relative to Vermont, and middle income relative to the rest of the US.
+This equates to an annual income of $136,636 for a family of four.
 However, St. Albans contains both very wealthy and poor people as well.

 The people who call St. Albans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Albans residents report their race to be White, followed by Native American.
 Important ancestries of people in St. Albans include Irish, French, English, French Canadian, and German.

 The most common language spoken in St. Albans is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Italian and Polish.